-Each degree through the Graduate Entry Route comprises nine full courses (or equivalent).
-To be considered for the award, you must attempt and pass all nine full courses (or equivalent).
+Each degree through the Graduate Entry Route comprises 9 full courses (or equivalent).
+To be considered for the qualification, you must attempt and pass all 9 full courses (or equivalent).

 More details about how to progress through the programmes can be found in Section 7: Progression within the programme and in Appendix D: Scheme of award